adunoluwa1/8-Weeks-Challenge/Week_8/Readme.md

 # ✒️ Case Study Questions
-The following case study questions include some general data exploration analysis for the nodes and transactions before diving right into the core business questions and finishes with a challenging final request!
+The following questions can be considered key business questions that are required to be answered for the Fresh Segments team.

+Most questions can be answered using a single query however some questions are more open ended and require additional thought and not just a coded solution!

 ## A. Data Exploration and Cleansing